EAST Initiative: Non-profit Status

 The EAST Initiative was determined by the Internal Revenue Service to be exempt from income tax under 501(c)(3) of the IRS Code and have a status as a Public Charity under IRS Code 170(b)(1)(A)(vi), beginning in 2002.

 Donations made to EAST Initiative are tax deductible, per the U.S. Internal Revenue Service, Publication 78 Data.

 Program Adoption

 EAST Initiative program adoption has fluctuated over the years, since its inception, but it appears that the early to mid-2000s represented the verified height of the U.S. nation-wide adoption, with 2004-2005 marking the peak where EAST projects were in place in more than 150 schools in Alabama, California, Hawaii, Illinois and Louisiana.

-As of 2022-2023, EAST Initiative self-reports there to be "EAST Programs" in 308 educational institutions, across 4 U.S. States, including Arkansas, Oklahoma, Louisiana, and Pennsylvania, though this does not appear to have been independently verified.
+As of 2022-2023, EAST Initiative reports there to be "EAST Programs" in 308 educational institutions, across 4 U.S. States, including Arkansas, Oklahoma, Louisiana, and Pennsylvania.

 U.S. National and State Recognition and Codification

 Throughout its existence the EAST Initiative, or its Program Model, have been recognized by U.S. Federal Agencies and State Governments for its efficacy in assisting students in building skills in arts, tools, and "emerging technologies", and improving independent and interdependent, self-driven, project-based skillsets in real-world and work-like settings.